bioscan-ml/BIOSCAN-5M/BIOSCAN_images/README.md

 #### Data Distribution for Large Packages

-To streamline downloading and ensure more manageable file sizes, larger data files (such as `BIOSCAN_5M_original_full` and `BIOSCAN_5M_cropped`) have been split into multiple zip files, each under 40 GB.
-This enables easier downloading and handling of the data:
+To streamline downloading and ensure more manageable file sizes, larger data files (such as `BIOSCAN_5M_original_full` and `BIOSCAN_5M_cropped`) have been split into multiple zip files, each under 40 GB:

 - The **`BIOSCAN_5M_original_full`** package (approximately **200 GB**) is split into **5 zip files**.
 - The **`BIOSCAN_5M_cropped`** package (approximately **80 GB**) is split into **2 zip files**.